gmcintire/meshtastic-irc/README.md

 - `--irc-tls <true|false>`: Use TLS/SSL for IRC connection
 - `--serial-port <PORT>`: Meshtastic serial port (auto-detected if not specified)
 - `--meshtastic-channel <CHANNEL>`: Meshtastic channel number (default: 0)
+- `--mqtt-broker <ADDRESS>`: MQTT broker address
+- `--mqtt-port <PORT>`: MQTT broker port (default: 1883)
+- `--mqtt-topic <TOPIC>`: MQTT topic to subscribe to
+- `--mqtt-username <USERNAME>`: MQTT username (optional)
+- `--mqtt-password <PASSWORD>`: MQTT password (optional)
+- `--list-ports`: List available serial ports and exit

 ## How it works

-1. The bridge connects to both the Meshtastic device and IRC server
+1. The bridge connects to both the Meshtastic network (via serial or MQTT) and IRC server
-2. Messages from Meshtastic are forwarded to IRC with `[mesh-XXXXXXXX]:` prefix
+2. Messages from Meshtastic are forwarded to IRC with `[mesh-nodename]:` prefix (or `[mesh-XXXXXXXX]:` if name unknown)
 3. Messages from IRC are forwarded to Meshtastic with `[IRC-nickname]` prefix
 4. Only text messages on the configured channels are relayed
+5. The bridge discovers and uses Meshtastic node short names as they appear
+6. Received Meshtastic messages are acknowledged if the sender requests it

 ## Notes